Library Skills Workbook

-- Click on the Courses tab on top.
+- Click on the Courses option on the left.

-- Enter Library Skills Workbook in the Course Search box in the upper left corner and click Go.
+- Enter Library Skills Workbook in the Search Catalog box and then click Go.

-- Hover your cursor over the Course ID, and a small drop down arrow will appear just below it.
+- Hover your cursor over the Course ID, and a small drop down arrow will appear to the right of it.
 Click the arrow, and then Enroll.

 - Click Submit and then click OK.
 This completes the enrollment process.